aefarrell/aefarrell.github.io/_posts/2022-09-23-adiabatic-compressible-flow.md

 ## References

-+ <a name="albright-2009">Albright</a>, Lyle F. 2009. *Albright's Chemical Engineering Handbook*.
-Boca Raton: CRC Press
++ <a name="albright-2009">Albright</a>, Lyle F. *Albright's Chemical Engineering Handbook*.
+Boca Raton: CRC Press, 2009.
-+ <a name="chhabra-2018">Chhabra, R. P. and V. Shankar.
-2018. *Coulson and Richardson's Chemical Engineering: Volume 1A: Fluid Flow: Fundamentals and Applications, 7th Ed.* Amsterdam: Elsevier
++ <a name="chhabra-2018">Chhabra, R. P. and V. Shankar. *Coulson and Richardson's Chemical Engineering: Volume 1A: Fluid Flow: Fundamentals and Applications*, 7th ed.
+Amsterdam: Elsevier, 2018.
-+ <a name="coker-2007">Coker</a>, A. Kayode.
-2007. *Ludwig's Applied Process Design for Chemical and Petrochemical Plants, 4th Ed.* Amsterdam: Elsevier
++ <a name="coker-2007">Coker</a>, A. Kayode. *Ludwig's Applied Process Design for Chemical and Petrochemical Plants*, 4th ed.
+Amsterdam: Elsevier, 2007
-+ <a name="crane-2013">Crane</a>.
-2013. *TP410M Flow of Fluids*.
-Stamford, Connecticut: Crane
++ <a name="crane-2013">Crane</a>. *TP410M Flow of Fluids*.
+Stamford, Connecticut: Crane, 2013.
-+ <a name="hall-2018">Hall</a>, Stephen M. 2018. *Rules of Thumb for Chemical Engineers, 6th Ed.* Amsterdam: Elsevier
++ <a name="hall-2018">Hall</a>, Stephen M. *Rules of Thumb for Chemical Engineers*, 6th ed.
+Amsterdam: Elsevier, 2018
-+ <a name="tilton-2007">Tilton</a>, James N. 2007.
-"Fluid and Particle Dynamics" in *Perry's Chemical Engineers' Handbook, 8th ed.* Edited by Don W. Green, New York: McGraw Hill
++ <a name="tilton-2007">Tilton</a>, James N. "Fluid and Particle Dynamics" in *Perry's Chemical Engineers' Handbook*, 8th ed.
+Edited by Don W. Green, New York: McGraw Hill, 2007.